-The projections presented are the result of a process that brings together information from a large number of sources.
+The projections presented in the Agricultural Outlook are the result of a process that brings together information from a large number of sources.
 The projections rely on input from country and commodity experts, and from the OECD-FAO Aglink-Cosimo model of global agricultural markets.
 This economic model is also used to ensure the consistency of baseline projections.
-A large amount of expert judgement, however, is applied at various stages of the Outlook process.
-The Agricultural Outlook presents a unified assessment judged by the OECD and FAO Secretariats to be plausible given the underlying assumptions and the information available at the time of writing.
+Significant expert judgement, however, is applied at various stages of the Outlook process.
+The OECD and FAO Secretariats publish in the Agricultural Outlook a unified and plausible assessment of the future developments of the main agricultural commodity markets given the underlying assumptions and the information available at the time of writing.